The Italians have been holding out on us!

 Its name is Culatello, and comes from the same region as Parma ham – however, this is made a little differently.
 In fact, it is only so amazing because of mold.
 That’s right mold.
 The mold is formed due to the unique mists and humidity of the area.

 - There are only 50,000 Culatello hams produced per year (Compared to Parma ham – 9 million hams per year)

 - The pigs are usually black pigs which are generally fed locally produced, organic feed.

-- Mist from the Po river and the humidity of the area work together to create a unique mould on the ham which develops the flavour.
+- Mist from the Po river and the humidity of the area work together to create a unique mold on the ham which develops the flavour.

 - There are only 22 producers in 8 villages in the whole world (ham not made in this area is not considered ‘Culatello’.
 Just like Champagne can only come from one area of France)

-If you are Australian, and an avid Master Chef fan, you might recognise this place from the 2012 series where finalist were sent to Italy.
+If you are Australian, and an avid Master Chef fan, you might recognize this place from the 2012 series where finalist was sent to Italy.
 Here they met the Michelin star winning, head chef of the Antica Corte Pallavicina restaurant – Massimo Spigaroli.
-We actually met an Aussie couple that were staying there for that very reason.
+We actually met an Aussie couple that was staying there for that very reason.

 As this is a brand new tour we were the only ones booked.
 Which turned out really lovely, as instead of driving around in our hire car we jumped on a few available bikes and rode around the tiny village of Polesine Parmense.